mskcc/ACCESS-Pipeline/README.md

 # Running the test pipeline

+These steps should be run from a new directory, but still while inside your virtual environment.

 ### 1. Create a run title file from a sample manifest
 (example manifests exist in /test/test_data/...)
 ```